 Well, well!
 Who would have thought that Krokus would ever again get together and produce a new album called Hoodoo!
 This really was a great surprise back in 2010.
 And then with such a rocky Heavy Metal piece!

 To top it, they took the AC/DC sound-alike show a bit too far to my taste.
-So, in essences we get no innovative, but only well known fare.
+So in essence, we get no innovative, but only well-known fare.
 Good old, corny Hard Rock and Heavy Metal.
 Stuff to rock around the room and not ask too many questions about.

-Hoodoo starts super fast with Drive It In, kind of back to the roots Hard Rock with Metal connotations.
+Hoodoo starts super-fast with Drive It In, kind of back to the roots Hard Rock with Metal connotations.
 Hoodoo Woman kicks it up a notch – still in the same vein – but by far better than the first track.

 And then – to my unending dismay – we get to enjoy this terrible re-make of Born to be Wild originally from Steppenwolf (back in 1968).
 And the original also served as the leading track for the 1969 stellar movie Easy Rider.
 Guys, this is just gruesome.
-The original is great, but yours just takes a star off the rating below.
+The original is great, but yours just takes a point off the rating below.
 Damn!

-Fortunately, things look a little more lively and in style later with a quite good Rock’n’Roll Handshake followed by Ride into the Sun; a mid-tempo track, but very rocky and good to listen to – one of my favorites.
+Fortunately, things look a little more lively and in style later with a quite good Rock’n’Roll Handshake followed by Ride into the Sun.
+A mid-tempo track, but very rocky and good to listen to.
+One of my favorites.
 It displays some sort of a Southern Metal flavor in the beginning, taking you down this dirty road with a few nods to Black Sabbath and other pioneers of the Hard Rock and Heavy Metal scene.

 Nevertheless, the record is quite neatly produced and good to listen to, if you are not too demanding on sophistication.
-Or if you are in the mood for some easy, Hard Rock and Heavy Metal background music.
+Or if you are in the mood for some easy, Hard Rock and Heavy Metal to go.
 Just the thing for a romantic evening, right?
-Some friggin’ Hoodoo alright.